-The Federal Water Pollution Control Act (the "Clean Water Act"), and comparable state laws impose restrictions and strict controls regarding the discharge of pollutants, including produced waters and other oil and natural gas wastes, into federal and state waters.
+The Federal Water Pollution Control Act (the "FWPCA"), and comparable state laws impose restrictions and strict controls regarding the discharge of pollutants, including produced waters and other oil and natural gas wastes, into federal and state waters.
 The discharge of pollutants into regulated waters is prohibited, except in accordance with the terms of a permit issued by the EPA or the state.
 The discharge of dredge and fill material in regulated waters, including wetlands, is also prohibited, unless authorized by a permit issued by the U.S. Army Corps of Engineers (the "Corps").
 These laws and any implementing regulations provide for administrative, civil and criminal penalties for any unauthorized discharges of oil and other substances in reportable quantities and may impose substantial potential liability for the costs of removal, remediation and damages.
-In September 2015, the EPA and the Corps issued a final rule defining the scope of the EPA's and the Corps' jurisdiction over waters of the U.S. (the "WOTUS rule").
-However, on January 23, 2020, the EPA and the Corps finalized the Navigable Waters Protection Rule, which narrows the definition of "waters of the United States" relative to the prior 2015 rulemaking.
-Legal challenges to both this and prior revisions to the definition of WOTUS are ongoing, and it is possible that a new presidential administration could propose a broader interpretation of the CWA's jurisdiction.
-As a result of these developments, the scope of jurisdiction under the CWA is uncertain at this time.
-To the extent any rule expands the scope of the CWA's jurisdiction in areas where we operate, we could face increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.
-Separately, in April 2020, the federal district court for the District of Montana determined that the Corps Clean Water Act Section 404 Nationwide Permit 12 ("NWP 12")

-failed to comply with consultation requirements under the federal Endangered Species Act.
+The scope of regulated waters has been subject to substantial controversy.
+In 2015 and 2020, respectively, the Obama and Trump Administrations each published final rules attempting to define the federal jurisdictional reach over waters of the United States ("WOTUS").
+However, both of these rulemakings have been subject to legal challenge, and the Biden administration has announced plans to establish its own definition of WOTUS.
+Most recently, the EPA and Corps published a proposed rulemaking to revoke the 2020 rule in favor of a pre-2015 definition until a new definition is proposed, which the Biden Administration has announced is underway.
+Additionally, in January 2022, the Supreme Court agreed to hear a case on the scope and authority of the FWPCA and the definition of WOTUS.
+As a result of these developments, the scope of jurisdiction under the FWPCA is uncertain at this time.
+To the extent any rule expands the scope of the FWPCA's jurisdiction in areas where we operate, we could face increased costs and delays with respect to obtaining permits for dredge and fill activities in wetland areas.
+Separately, in April 2020, the federal district court for the District of Montana determined that the Corps FWPCA Section 404 Nationwide Permit ("NWP") 12 failed to comply with consultation requirements under the federal Endangered Species Act.
 The district court vacated NWP 12 and enjoined the issuance of new authorizations for oil and gas pipeline projects.
-While the district court's order has subsequently been limited pending appeal and NWP 12 authorizations remain available for certain oil and gas pipeline projects, we cannot predict the ultimate outcome of this case and its impacts to the Nationwide Permit program.
-Relatedly, in response to the vacatur, the Corps reissued NWP 12 for oil and natural gas pipeline activities, including certain revisions to the conditions for the use of NWP 12; however, the rulemaking may be subject to litigation or to further revision under the Biden Administration.
-While the full extent and impact of the vacatur is unclear at this time, any disruption in our ability to obtain coverage under NWP 12 or other general permits may result in increased costs and project delays if we are forced to seek individual permits from the Corps.
+While the district court's order has subsequently been limited to the particular pipeline in that case pending appeal, we cannot predict the ultimate outcome of this case and its impacts to the NWP program.
+Relatedly, in response to the vacatur, the Corps reissued NWP 12 for oil and natural gas pipeline activities, including certain revisions to the conditions for the use of NWP 12; however, an October 2021 decision by the District Court for the Northern District of California resulted in a vacatur of a 2020 rule revising the FWPCA Section 401 certification process.
+Several NWPs, including the revised NWP 12, rely on Section 401 certifications or waivers under the vacated rule.
+This initially led the Corps to halt the permitting decisions for such NWPs.
+While the

+Corps has resumed permitting decisions for such NWPs, the Corps has advised that, as part of the permitting decision process, the Corps will coordinate with certifying authorities on Section 401 certifications as needed, which may result in permit delays or otherwise impact our operations.
+Litigation regarding the use of NWP 12 is ongoing.
+While the full extent and impact of these vacaturs is unclear at this time, any disruption in our ability to obtain coverage under NWP 12 or other general permits may result in increased costs and project delays if we are forced to seek individual permits from the Corps.